 You can actually put up a landing page for your site and then have an e-mail signup box, which is free for the user.
 In order for them to get off the wait list, they have to share their link.
 They get priority access.
 A company that did a great job with this was Robin Hood, which is a stock trading platform.
 They actually built in a viral way to get thousands of users off their wait list.
 You signup for free.
 Get on the wait list and then share the custom link.
 Then you would get bumped up based on the number of people who signup.
 Look at viral tools and how you can use those for your startup.

-The fourth thing is, because I can't stress enough how important this is, to write content.
-Particularly write content that is worthy of being shared.
-You have to, often times, spend money to make money by writing content about your particular niche, your industry, or whatever you're interested in.
+The fourth thing is to write content.
+Particularly content that is worthy of being shared.
+Often, you have to spend money to make money by writing content about your particular niche, your industry, or whatever you're interested in.
 You will start to, not only be found on Google, but have other people share and identify you as the thought leader, or somebody who understands what they're buying.
 Write content.
 I recommend writing at least one article a week that has five to ten pointers about your particular industry.

 If you think that if you build it and the customers will come without any effort on your part, then you're absolutely wrong.

 Let's say you're selling lawn mowers.
 You need to become the expert on lawn mowers.
-You've got a site, a blog perhaps, and you're writing types of engines, types of motors, or the best type of gas.
-Write at least one article a week, which comes out to roughly 50 articles a year, that are optimized and shared on your blog, vis-a-vis a great social platform such as Buffer.
-That's B-u-f-f-e-r, where you can share your content.
+You've got a site or a blog, and you're writing types of engines, types of motors, or the best type of gas.
+Write at least one article a week, which comes out to roughly 50 articles a year, that are optimized and shared on your blog or website.

 Now again, the last of the top five free growth strategies is do things that don't scale.
 Now, you're probably wondering what I mean here, particularly because we're doing a course on startups, whose main goal is to scale and make revenue.
 I'll give you an example.
 AirBnB, which is now a multi-billion dollar company, actually had a brilliant and growth hacker mindset from the beginning.
 With just 5 or 10 people at their office, they had people that were literally going on Craigslist and finding people that were listing their location, their space to rent, their house or apartment.